"Land is the basis for all independence. Land is the basis for freedom, justice & equality - El Hajj Malcolm X

 Part 2: Social Permaculture & Invisible Structures

-Based on contemporary permaculture, agroecology, and ecological economics with a focus on developing regenerative agro-economies based on Islamic principles and indigenous wisdoms.
-Topics include ethico-moral principles of Social Permaculture, strategies for building resilient communities, social impact investing, and money.
+Based on contemporary permaculture, agroecology, and ecological economics for developing regenerative agro-economies based on Islamic & indigenous principles.
+Topics include moral principles of Social Permaculture, strategies for building resilient communities, social impact investing, and money.

 Part 3: Practical Case Studies and Examples